 A Victorian Walled Garden awaits or woodland trails, lakeshore walks, or nature hikes around the Kylemore estate.

-Connemara National Park is situated amongst the famous Twelve Bens mountain range.
+Connemara National Park is situated amongst the famous Twelve Bens mountain range, and is one of Ireland's six national parks.

 The town of Clifden is known as the capital of Connemara.
 A lively town nestled in the mountains, it is full of shops, pubs, restaurants and cafés.